 Thankfully, setting a cover video for your page is an easy task, and a familiar one if you have ever changed a cover photo.
 If you hover over the cover photo, you will see the “change cover” button appear in the top left corner of the cover area.
 From there, setting a cover video is the same as setting a photo, and you will see the option to “upload photo/video”.
 Select that option, find the video file and upload.
 It’s as simple as that!

 According to Facebook, the cover video file must be at least 820 x 312 pixels (although, they recommend 820 x 462), must be between 20 and 90 seconds long, and at least 1080p.
 If you receive an error message upon uploading, it is because at least one of these requirements has been missed.
 It is worth noting that even though Facebook clearly recommends 820 x 462, we have had better luck with the minimum ratio of 820 x 312.
 If your video is getting cut off in the cover video area, give the smaller size a shot and see if it helps.

 Resizing your video

 If you have an existing video you wish to make your cover, chances are it doesn’t already meet one (or both) of the size and length requirements.
 No worries.
-Changing the dimensions and length is a quick and easy task and can be done in Photoshop by following these steps.
+Changing the dimensions and duration is a quick and easy task and can be done in Photoshop by following these steps.

 1 After opening Photoshop, select File>New for a new template.
 A second window will appear, and on the righthand side, you can specify the width and height (among other things, but for our purposes the dimensions are what we are concerned about) of the canvas.
-Simply change the width and height to 820 pixels and 462 pixels respectively, select ‘Create” and Photoshop will open a canvas that matches the size requirements provided by Facebook.
+Simply change the width and height to 820 pixels and 462 pixels respectively, select “Create” and Photoshop will open a canvas that matches the size requirements provided by Facebook.

 2 Now that you have your project sized correctly, select Window>Timeline to bring up the video toolbar at the bottom of the screen.
 Additionally, Window>Workspace>Motion will bring up all the video controls.